How to Plan for Design Changes Without Breaking the Bank

 - Similarly, you can eliminate holes, but you can't add them.

 The rule to remember when initially designing you part is: "Maximize metal and minimize plastic."
 Figure 1, for example includes a post (properly drafted, of course) rising from a base.
 Figure 2 shows the same part after the designer has decided that the post needs to be thicker.
 (Added plastic is shown in red.)
 This change was easy to execute.
-If the change had gone in the other direction, however, it would have required the milling of a new mould.
+If the change had gone in the other direction, however, it would have required the milling of a new mold.

 A Feature-By-Feature Review